MerliMejia/Raylib-for-VSCode-on-MacOS-M1/README.md

 2. Open the repo in VSCode
 3. Run the `init` task by pressing `Cmd + Shift + P` and typing `Tasks: Run Task` and selecting `init`.
 This will create a `build` directory and generate the necessary files.
 4. Just hit `F5` to run the project.
 You can add breakpoints and debug as you would normally.

+Checkout the HOW TO video for an example of how to use it: [HOW TO](https://github.com/MerliMejia/Raylib-for-VSCode-on-MacOS-M1/raw/master/HOW%20TO.mp4)